ogrodnek/code-pipeline-slack/readme.md

         Resource: '*'
 ```

 So we can retrieve information about all pipelines and builds.
+See [template.yml](https://github.com/ogrodnek/code-pipeline-slack/blob/master/template.yml) for more detail.